Interview :: Tea Cooper author of The Girl in the Painting

 This week Tea has kindly answered a few questions I asked about The Girl in the Painting, as well as giving us a little sneak peek at what she has coming up for us next.

-First, here’s a little reminder of what The Girl in the Painting is about…
+First, what is The Girl in the Painting about?
+Here’s the synopsis

 As the past and the present converge, Elizabeth’s grip on reality loosens.
 Can Jane, with her logical brain and penchant for puzzles, unravel Elizabeth’s story before it is too late?